 DecisionAssist takes into consideration the design of the HSA Advantage plans, including deductibles, coinsurance and out-of-pocket maximums.
-The tool also has up-to-date service costs, and takes into account the company's HSA contribution, if applicable, your premium contributions and even your anticipated tax rate.
+The tool also has up-to-date service costs, and takes into account the company's HSA contribution, if applicable, the amount you pay in premiums and even your anticipated tax rate.
 You can easily change your expected health expenses or add family members, and quickly see how these factors affect your results.
 Plus, you can model as many scenarios as you want.